Jonathan, ECOWAS, Lumumba lament threat to democracy in Africa – The Sun Nigeria

 “Democracy should be able to encourage development and help ensure social growth of the society.
 Democracy is about the people and should be able to uplift the social condition of the citizens.

-Touray in his goodwill message noted that the theme for the Democracy Dialogue “is most appropriate and timely as it coincides with a time when the avowed goal of entrenching democracy and sustainable peace in West Africa is being put to stern test”
+Touray in his goodwill message noted that the theme for the dialogue was appropriate and timely as it coincided with a time the avowed goal of entrenching democracy and sustainable peace in West Africa was being put to stern test.

-Lumumba who delivered the keynote address bemoaned the crisis of development in Africa and fingered bad leadership and misinterpreting the concept of democracy for the backwardness in the continent.
+Lumumba who delivered the keynote address bemoaned the crisis of development in Africa and fingered bad leadership and misinterpretation of the concept of democracy for the backwardness in the continent.

 He stated that Africa requires servant-leaders who place the well-being of the people as the centre of governance.